An explicit construction of Kaleidocycles by elliptic theta functions: Algebraic and geometric models of Kaleidocycle

 The \emph{signed curvature angle} $\kappa$ and the \emph{torsion angle} are defined by

 The \emph{discrete Frenet frame} $\Phi_n=[T_n,\widetilde{N}_n,\widetilde{B}_n]\in\mathrm{SO}(3)$ satisfies the \emph{discrete Frenet-Serret formula}

 where

 \begin{remark} Note that our Frenet frame coincides with the usual one only up to sign.
-We adopt this convention to avoid discontinuous changes in the framing during the motion of the Kaleidocycle; its motion passes the state when the curvature vanishes. \end{remark}
+We adopt this convention to avoid discontinuous changes in the framing during the motion of the Kaleidocycle; its motion passes through the state where the curvature vanishes. \end{remark}